bps10/colorMatch/README.md

 A parameter gui will ask for information about the subject and experimental parameters.
 When

-If using a Windows machine, make sure that Game Bar is disabled.
-To disable: settings > gaming > gamebar
+*Note: If using a Windows 10 machine, make sure that Game Bar is disabled.* To disable: `settings > gaming > gamebar`

 ## Program behavior